dianaconnolly44/dianaconnolly.me/_illustrations/trump.markdown

 <div class="row">

   <div class="small-12 medium-6 large-6 columns">
-    Page 6: "Can you guess why this is called the Blue Room?"
+    Page 6: "It is called the Blue Room.
+Can you guess why?"
   </div>

   <div class="small-12 medium-6 large-6 columns">
-    Page 7: "This is the --"
+    Page 7: "This room has a stage."
   </div>

 </div>